 The following HTML code is used to create the custom dropdown.
 In this example, I have used static options for the custom dropdown.
-You can read options from database or other resources to display dynamic options.
+You can read options from databases or other resources to display dynamic options.

 <div id="checkbox-dropdown-container">